 We will sort the containers into material types after they are returned by customers.
 Generally, the sorted containers are transported to a processing facility.
 Here, the processor prepares the material for recycling – usually by crushing the materials into bales.

 Accredited recyclers purchase the materials off a secure online auction portal run by Container Exchange (COEX) which they recycle into new products.
 If the materials are recycled into a new eligible container, the journey starts again!

 How can I receive my refund?

-At Good Sammy we offer different refund options, including cash, scheme ID (via EFT), PayPal – please check at each location as there are different types of refund collection points.
+At Good Sammy we offer different refund options, including cash, member number (via EFT), PayPal – please check at each location as there are different types of refund collection points.